-3.6.2 Oscar's device information
+3.6.2 Oscar / Luka 's device information

-When Nuwa is connected with Oscar GNSS Receiver, click [Device] -> [Device] to view the detailed information of Oscar.
+When Nuwa is connected with Oscar GNSS Receiver or Luka GNSS Receiver, click [Device] -> [Device] to view the detailed information of Oscar / Luka.

-Figure 3.51 Oscar's device info
+Figure 3.53 Oscar's device info

-In the figure above, only displays 8 digits number for Oscar which is used for Bluetooth pairing, registration, TCS connection, and etc.
+In the figure above, only displays 8 digits number for receiver which is used for Bluetooth pairing, registration, TCS connection, and etc.

-Click Version Check [Check], connecting to the server by PDA network or GSM module in Oscar, to check whether the firmware needs to be upgraded.
-If the firmware needs to be upgraded, the word "new" will be displayed, and click "new" to download the latest version of firmware through Oscar 4G / WIFI network and upgrade the firmware.
+Click Version Check [Check], connecting to the server by PDA network or GSM module in receiver, to check whether the firmware needs to be upgraded.
+If the firmware needs to be upgraded, the word "new" will be displayed, and click "new" to download the latest version of firmware through receiver 4G / WIFI network and upgrade the firmware.

-The battery row displays remaining battery level for Oscar.
-The disk row shows Oscar disk usage and remaining space.
+The battery row displays remaining battery level for receiver.
+The disk row shows receiver disk usage and remaining space.
 The mode row displays current working mode, which includes General, Base and Rover.

-Tilt Enable is the tilt compensation applicable for Oscar GNSS receiver Ultimate version.
+Tilt Enable is the tilt compensation applicable for Oscar GNSS receiver Ultimate version, Luka GNSS receiver Ultimate version and Luka GNSS receiver Advanced version.
 The detailed usage of this function refers to 4.4 Tilt Survey and Stakeout.

-IMU Calibration is the tilt compensation applicable for Oscar GNSS receiver Ultimate version.
+IMU Calibration is the tilt compensation applicable for Oscar GNSS receiver Ultimate version, Luka GNSS receiver Ultimate version and Luka GNSS receiver Advanced version.
 When the tilt enable is turned on, the error of the IMU and the pole can be calibrated by repeatedly tilting the pole at a point with known coordinates.
 This function may affect the accuracy of tilt measurement.
 Please only use it with caution after consulting Tersus, otherwise you will bear the consequences.